 The animal care unit is home to a wide range of species, including livestock animals such as sheep and poultry; domestic pet species such as rabbits and rodents; and captive exotic species including reptiles and amphibians.
-As of July 2017 the collection contains over 400 individuals ranging from mammals, birds, reptiles, amphibians, fish and invertebrates.
+The collection contains over 400 individuals ranging from mammals, birds, reptiles, amphibians, fish and invertebrates.
 This will allow students to develop the practical skills necessary to successfully enter the animal and landbased industry across the range of taxa commonly kept in captive animal collections or as companion animals.

 Priest Hill, Surrey Wildlife Trust’s 35-hectare restored chalk grassland, is easily accessed by a bridle path directly from Nescot College.
 Priest Hill is an important reserve in terms of the Living Landscape and provides excellent hands-on outdoor learning experiences for students.
 In addition, the College is home to a rehoming cattery run in partnership with the Blue Cross animal charity.
 In addition, the College has functional links with Chessington Zoo and Aquarium, which is only four miles away.